TRON-Bioinformatics/vafator/README.md

 ```
 #CHR	START	END	SAMPLE	cn_normal	u_normal	cn_clone1	u_clone1	cn_clone2	u_clone2	cn_clone3	u_clone3	cn_clone4	u_clone4
 ```

+### Rank sum tests

+We apply the Wilcoxon rank sum test between the reference and alternate distributions of mapping qualities, base call qualities and position within the read.
+A mutation call were any of these three tests show a significant difference between the reference and alternate reads may indicate a lower quality variant call.
+This follows the approach introduced by GATK, see here https://gatk.broadinstitute.org/hc/en-us/articles/360035531952-Rank-Sum-Test.

+For each of the checked distributions we provide the statistic value of the rank sum test and its significance.
+The statistic value will be close to zero for similar distributions and further away from zero for dissimilar distributions.
+The significance value corresponds to the null hypothesis of similar distributions.
+No multiple test correction is applied over this p-value.

 ## Understanding the output